CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 ### <span>Use cl-ecmpcalc to Determine the Hash Result</span>

-Since the hash is deterministic and always provides the same result for the same input, you can query the hardware and determine the hash result of a given input.
+SincBecause the hash is deterministic and always provides the same result for the same input, you can query the hardware and determine the hash result of a given input.
 This is useful when determining exactly which path a flow takes through a network.

 On Cumulus Linux, use the `cl-ecmpcalc` command to determine a hardware hash result.

-In order to use `cl-ecmpcalc`, all fields that are used in the hash must be provided.
-This includes ingress interface, layer 3 source IP, layer 3 destination IP, layer 4 source port and layer 4 destination port.
+In order tTo use `cl-ecmpcalc`, all fields that are used in the hash must be provided.
+This includes ingress interface, layer 3 source IP, layer 3 destination IP, layer 4 source port, and layer 4 destination port.

-    $ sudo cl-ecmpcalc -i swp1 -s 10.0.0.1 -d 10.0.0.1 -p tcp --sport 20000 --dport 80
+    cumulus@switch:~$ sudo cl-ecmpcalc -i swp1 -s 10.0.0.1 -d 10.0.0.1 -p tcp --sport 20000 --dport 80
     ecmpcalc: will query hardware
     swp3

 If any field is omitted, `cl-ecmpcalc` fails.

-    $ sudo cl-ecmpcalc -i swp1 -s 10.0.0.1 -d 10.0.0.1 -p tcp
+    cumulus@switch:~$ sudo cl-ecmpcalc -i swp1 -s 10.0.0.1 -d 10.0.0.1 -p tcp
     ecmpcalc: will query hardware
     usage: cl-ecmpcalc [-h] [-v] [-p PROTOCOL] [-s SRC] [--sport SPORT] [-d DST] [--dport DPORT] [--vid VID] [-i IN_INTERFACE]